-There are many ways to implement gamification into your business.
-A few strategies that tend to work well for ecommerce stores include contests, scavenger hunts, referral programs and points systems.
+There are many ways to implement gamification in your business.
+A few strategies that tend to work well for ecommerce stores include contests, scavenger hunts, referral programs, and points systems.

 A great example of a gamification strategy was the “Wayfair Summer Scavenger Hunt.”